 (2) Where the Director, an authorised person or a committee is satisfied that the assigned Practitioner has shown that the application of Schedule 3 would not be reasonable the Director, an authorised person or committee shall determine the fees.

-[Rule 6A inserted in Gazette 30 Oct 1992 p.
+[Rule 6A inserted: Gazette 30 Oct 1992 p.
 5333.]

 7. Computation of daily rate and hourly rate under Schedule 1 or Schedule 3